AishwaryaCodes/Aish-nasa-dashboard/README.md

 - Easy to run app
 </br>

-4) Basic request validation and error handling
+4) Basic request Validation and error handling
-- Input VAlidation for date Picker
+- Input Validation for date Picker
 - Error responses for invalid input and external API failures

 ---